brunodifranco/project-house-rocket-insights/README.md

 ## 4.1.
 How will both problems be solved?

 ### **Problem 1: Which properties should House Rocket buy and for which suggested price?**

-To solve this problem, we firstly need to analyse the properties by their location, because in real estate, location is undoubtedly a decisive factor in price evaluation.
-One interesting metric in this case is to calculate the price median by each zipcode, as the median isn't influenced by extreme values (outliers) in the data.
+<p align="justify"> To solve this problem, we firstly need to analyse the properties by their location, because in real estate, location is undoubtedly a decisive factor in price evaluation.
+One interesting metric in this case is to calculate the price median by each zipcode, as the median isn't influenced by extreme values (outliers) in the data. </p>

 The properties that will receive a buy suggestion will be the ones that fulfill the two following rules:

 - Their asked price has to be lower than the median price for that region
 - The property needs to be in good conditions, which means condition >= 3

-As for the suggested price, the density by region will be taken into account, which means that for properties in regions that have a higher number of real estate ads it's viable to offer lower prices, and vice-versa.
-Therefore the rule for suggested buy prices is:
+<p align="justify"> As for the suggested price, the density by region will be taken into account, which means that for properties in regions that have a higher number of real estate ads it's viable to offer lower prices, and vice-versa.
+Therefore the rule for suggested buy prices is: </p>

 - From 0 to 204 properties in the region => Offer the asked price
 - From 205 to 282 properties in the region => Offer 3% less than the asked price